darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
 Instead, focus on writing clear, maintainable code first, and only optimize when necessary, based on profiling and testing results.

+# 2023-12-16
+- "Premature optimization is the root of all evil." - Donald Knuth.

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clear, simple code first and optimize only when profiling shows that specific parts of the code are causing performance issues.